yashharjani/Gorest_Postman_Project/README.md

 # Gorest_Postman_Project
-This is a API testing project.
+This is an API testing project.

 Link: https://gorest.co.in/